 - 1. The Houston Housing Authority may only remove applicants from the waiting list because - a.
 They have been housed, - b.
 They have requested in writing that their names be removed, - c.
 Their applications have been withdrawn or rejected, - d.
 They have refused an offer of housing without good cause. - 2.
 Removed Applicants will be sent notice in writing of their removal from the waiting list and their right to an informal hearing if requested in a timely manner.
 No notice or informal hearing is required following voluntary withdrawal of an application. - 3.
 Withdrawing an Application From the Waiting List - a.
 The HHA may remove/withdraw an applicant's name from the waiting list under the following circumstances: - 1.
-The applicant requests that the name be removed; - 2.
-The applicant has failed to advise the HHA of his/her continued interest in public housing during the waiting list update.
+The applicant requests that the name be removed; - The applicant has failed to advise the HHA of his/her continued interest in public housing during the waiting list update.
 This includes failing to notify the HHA of any changes in family status, preference status, address; - 3.
 The HHA has made reasonable efforts to contact the applicant to update the waiting list, but has been unsuccessful.
 Correspondence (or other methods designated by an applicant with a disability) sent by first class mail to the latest address that is returned by the Post Office will constitute documentation of reasonable effort to contact the applicant; - 4.
 The property has made reasonable efforts to contact the applicant to schedule interviews necessary to complete the application process or to obtain information necessary to process the application, and the applicant has failed to respond within 5 days.
 Documentation of at least three attempts to contact the client by phone will constitute reasonable effort. - 5.
-When an applicant fails to keep a scheduled interview - b.
-The HHA may consider mitigating circumstances such as health problems or situations beyond the control of the applicant in determining whether the application should be withdrawn.
+When an applicant fails to keep a scheduled interview with HHA and/or its representative.